subatomicglue/maggen/coilbot_MarlinDriver/customizations/README.md

 M205 E0 X0 Y0 Z0
 M205 S0 T0
 ```
-Spin me round!
-(1 rev, at a rate of 21600deg/min)
+And this is how you'd spin it 1 rev  (1 rev, at a rate of 21600deg/min)
 ```
 G0 E360 F21600
 ```

-Spin me round like a record baby round round right round!
-(20 rev, at a rate of 172800deg/min)
+And this is how you'd spin it 20 revs  (20 rev, at a rate of 172800deg/min)
 ```
 G0 E7200 F172800
 ```